Luise Clayborn Kaish: Early career

-Upon her return to the United States, and during her graduate studies, Kaish was commissioned to create an over-life-size bronze sculpture of Syracuse University's symbolic figure, the Saltine Warrior, which remains on display on the Syracuse campus.
-Following graduation, Kaish married fellow artist Morton Kaish, and they lived briefly in Rochester, New York, where she was recognized as a founding member of Rochester's Arena Group, whose interest in Abstract Expressionism influenced culture in upstate New York.
+Upon her return to the United States, and during her graduate studies, Kaish was commissioned to create an over-life-size bronze sculpture of Syracuse University's symbolic figure, The Saltine Warrior, which remains on display on the Syracuse campus.
+Following graduation, Kaish married fellow artist Morton Kaish, and they lived briefly in Rochester, New York, where she was recognized as a founding member of Rochester's Arena Group, whose interest in abstract expressionism influenced culture in upstate New York.

 In 1951, Kaish's stone carving Mother and Child was chosen for inclusion in the Metropolitan Museum of Art's American Sculpture exhibition.
 Mother and Child was made from Onondaga bluestone, which Kaish discovered in the wreckage of a Syracuse post office and purchased from the demolition's foreman at a price of $3 per ton.
 "It's almost as hard as granite, compact and satisfying, and it works up into a beautiful finish.
 It's native to New York State, but the quarries have all been deserted, and you can't get it anymore," Kaish recounted.
 She purchased four tons.

 Soon after participating in American Sculpture, Kaish received a Louis Comfort Tiffany Grant for travel and study in Europe.
-She travelled through England, France, and Belgium before settling in Italy and attending the Istituto Statale d'Arte di Firenze in Florence, where she studied stone carving and bronze casting from 1951-1952.
+She travelled through England, France, and Belgium before settling in Italy and attending the Istituto Statale d'Arte di Firenze in Florence, where she studied stone carving and bronze casting from 1951 to 1952.
 A brief period back in the United States followed Kaish's work in Florence.
 During this time, she was invited to participate in Women Welders, held at the SculptureCenter in November 1953, which featured her work and that of other emerging artists.
-The exhibition received attention for its, then, unusual focus on women sculptors.
+The exhibition received attention for its then unusual focus on women sculptors.
 Subsequently, Kaish returned to Italy, where she lived and worked in Rome during 1956 and 1957.